DimaD/levin/README.md

 This is a clojure library designed to parse kindle 'My Clippings.txt' file into simple clojure data structures.

+## Work In Progress

+This is by no way a usable library.
+I started it as a practical way to learn Clojure.
+Will remove this notice and write a proper README when I form it into something more usable than parsing a bunch of string.

 ## What's in the name

 Konstantin Levin is one of the main characters in the novel "Anna Karenina".
 He is a country landowner who discusses it's relationships with the land and farmers a lot.
 He reads a lot of books on the subjects